atiabbz/HKU-COMP3278-Project/README.md

 ## Facial Recognition Training

 1. While the server is running go to <http://127.0.0.1:8000/train> on a new tab/browser.
 2. The face capture script should start running.
+Please allow camera access to this tab/browser.
-3. Wait until training is complete.
+3. Patiently wait until the training is completed.
 4. The browser should be redirected to the login page now.
+5. You will be able to login by clicking on the face recognition login button.
+(Note: The speed of logging in differs in each system)

 ## Project Description